Lectures on Philosophy of Education

 Free Speech and Postmodernism

 “Free Speech and Postmodernism: Why Group Warfare Has Replaced Academic Debate”.
 Navigator, 2002.
 Also in PDF at The Foundation for Individual Rights in Education or my site.
-Also in Korean translation, German translation, in a 26-page monograph edition, and in Kindle e-book format at Amazon.
+Also in Korean translation, German translation, in a 26-page monograph edition, and in e-book format at Amazon.

 Excellence in Education

 “Excellence in Education”.
 Decus, 2004 [pdf].
 A short essay written for students embarking upon their college careers.